ckeditor/ckeditor4-sdk/README.md

    ##### OPTIONS:

-       --sdk-submodule-version=VERSION
+       --sdk-ckeditor-version=VERSION

-    Specifies which branch of ckeditor-dev to checkout before update(major, master).
+    Specifies which branch (or version - described by tag) of ckeditor-dev to checkout before update.
 Defaults to master.

 1. #### build